jzanetti/Sijin_nix/docs/source/Basics.rst

      - ``nix-build '<channel name>' -A <pkg>``
      - ``nix-build '<nixpkgs>' -A <hello>``
          - building the hello package from the nixpkgs channel
-         - | The resulting package is build and added to the nix store.
-             For conenience, a link pointing to the package that has been put into the store is created in ``./result/bin/hello``
+         - The resulting package is build and added to the nix store. e.g., a link pointing to the package that has been put into the store is created in ``./result/bin/hello``

 Reference
 ------